Glass Mountains: History

 The first American explorers referred to this feature as the "Shining Mountains," when they saw the formation in 1821.
 The name Glass Mountains has been attributed to an explorer named Thomas James.
 James visited this area during 1821, while on a trading expedition along the Cimarron River.
 In 1875, a transcription error by a mapmaker resulted in the name Gloss Mountains which is still a somewhat common name for the mountains.

 The region became part of the Cherokee Outlet during the 19th Century.
 In 1891, botanist George Walter Stevens, started collecting specimens in the Glass Mountains domain for his dissertation.
 The University of Oklahoma Bebb Herbarium holds 4,500 samples that Stevens collected statewide.
 Two cacti he may have collected in the Glass Mountains area are Echinocereus caespitosus and Opuntia phaecantha.

 State park

-The state of Oklahoma operates the 640 acre Glass Mountains State Park, 6 mi west of Orienta on a mesa along Highway 412.
+The state of Oklahoma operates the 640 acre Gloss Mountain State Park, 6 mi west of Orienta on a mesa along Highway 412.
 The park allows climbers to hike to the top of the mesa via a path and stairs.
 Picnic tables and an informational kiosk have been installed, and a pond known as Rattlesnake Lake is nearby.